wiseby/wiseby.github.io/_drafts/unifi_controller_install.md

 and the controller started successfully!

-Later i tried to adopt my AP wich is (name of device here!!!)
+Later i tried to adopt my AP wich is a [UAP-AC-LR](https://dl.ubnt.com/qsg/UAP-AC-LR/).
-But it didn'y find any devices.
+But it didn't find any devices.
-I SSH:ed into the AP because it was accessable to the network correctly and issued the command:
+I SSH:ed into the AP and issued the command:

 ```
 set-inform http://ip-of-controller:8080/inform
 ```

+In the future I'm going to extend my network with more products from Ubiquiti.
+First in is a edgeRouter so I can throw away my shitty all-in-one router I got from my ISP.

+**Stay tuned for a review!**